 Edinburgh - Oban

-Kilmartin Museum - From the summit of Dunadd, the views north are of Kilmartin Glen, one of Europe’s richest Neolithic sites.
+Kilmartin Museum - From the summit of Dunadd, the views extend north to Kilmartin Glen, one of Europe’s richest Neolithic sites.
 The Glen is home to numerous ancient standing stones, rock carvings, and burial chambers.
 The final stop of the day is at Kilmartin Museum, where visitors can learn about the history of the people who lived and worshipped in this area for the last six thousand years.
 There is also time to explore some nearby standing stones and burial chambers.

-Oban - Arrival in Oban is at approximately 6:30 PM at the central drop-off - 1 Station Rd, Oban, PA34 4NU.
-The evening is free to explore the city or meet fellow travelers for a meal in a local restaurant or traditional pub.
+Oban - Arrival in Oban is around 6:30 PM at the central drop-off - 1 Station Rd, Oban, PA34 4NU.
+The evening is free to explore the city or join fellow travelers for a meal in a local restaurant or traditional pub.
+Accommodation in Oban must be booked independently, but assistance is available if needed.

 Oban - Portree